No second law of entanglement manipulation after all: Discussion

 That the seemingly small revision of the underlying technical assumptions we advocated by enforcing strict entanglement non-generation can have such far-reaching consequences --- namely, precluding reversibility --- is truly unexpected.
-In fact, as remarked before, the opposite of this phenomenon has been observed in fundamentally important quantum resource theories: the vast set of all resource non-generating operations enables reversibility in the theories of coherence~\cite{one-shot-c-dilution} and quantum thermodynamics for both states~\cite{Brandao-thermo} and channels~\cite{Faist2019}.
+In fact, as remarked before, the opposite of this phenomenon has been observed in a number of fundamentally important quantum resource theories, where the set of all resource--non-generating operations suffices to enable reversibility.
 It is precisely the necessity to generate entanglement in order to reversibly manipulate it that distinguishes the theory of entanglement from thermodynamics and other quantum resources.
+This fundamental difference contrasts not only with the previously established information-theoretic parallels, but also with the many links that have emerged between entanglement and thermodynamics in broader contexts such as many-body and relativistic physics~\cite{eisert_2010,eisert_2015,popescu_2006,harlow_2016}.
 It then becomes an enthralling foundational problem to understand what makes entanglement theory special in this respect, and where its fundamental irreversibility may come from.
-Additional outstanding follow-up questions include understanding whether a closed expression for the associated entanglement cost can be established, and whether the phenomenon of entanglement catalysis~\cite{Horodecki-review} can play a role in the axiomatic setting delineated here.
+Additionally, the axiomatic theory of entanglement manipulation delineated here leaves several outstanding follow-up questions: for instance, it would be very interesting to understand whether a closed expression for the associated entanglement cost can be established, and whether the phenomenon of entanglement catalysis~\cite{Plenio-catalysis,Horodecki-review} can play a role in this setting.

+We remark that the recently identified gap in Brand\~ao and Plenio's proof~\cite{berta_gap}, which came to light after this work was completed, does not affect our results or conclusions in any way, since the methods that we use are independent of Refs.~\cite{BrandaoPlenio1, BrandaoPlenio2}.
+Our main finding --- that of entanglement irreversibility under non-entangling operations --- is complementary to the result of Brand\~ao and Plenio~\cite{BrandaoPlenio1, BrandaoPlenio2}, as we discussed above and in Supplementary Notes~\ref{generation_note}--\ref{intermezzo_note}.
+This recent development does, however, rekindle the question of whether entanglement \emph{can} be reversibly manipulated whatsoever~\cite{OpenProblemArxiv}, even in a more permissive framework such as Brand\~ao and Plenio's.

-We have thus highlighted a fundamental difference between the theory of entanglement manipulation and thermodynamics, proving that no microscopically consistent second law can be established for the former.
+In conclusion, we have highlighted a fundamental difference between the theory of entanglement manipulation and thermodynamics, proving that no microscopically consistent second law can be established for the former.
 At its heart, our work reveals an inescapable restriction precipitated by the laws of quantum physics --- one that has no analogue in classical theories, and was previously unknown even within the realm of quantum theory.